dougeby/IntuneDocs/intune/app-protection-policies-access-actions.md

 To configure a setting, select a setting from the dropdown under the **Setting** column.
 Once a setting is selected, the editable text box will become enabled under the **Value** column in the same row, if a value is required to be set.
 Also, the dropdown will become enabled under the **Action** column with the set of conditional launch actions applicable to the setting.

-The common list of actions in the dropdown are the following:
+The following list provides the common list of actions:
--  **Block access** – Block the end-user from accessing the corporate app.
+-  **Block access** – Block the end user from accessing the corporate app.
--  **Wipe data** – Wipe the corporate data from the end-user’s device.
+-  **Wipe data** – Wipe the corporate data from the end user’s device.
--  **Warn** – Provide dialog to end-user as a warning message.
+-  **Warn** – Provide dialog to end user as a warning message.

 ### Additional settings and actions